On this page

 Create an authenticator enrollment policy

-To create an authenticator enrollment policy through the Policy API, you need to provide the settings schema with either the list of Policy Authenticator objects or Policy Factors Configuration objects in the POST /api/v1/policies request body parameters.
+To create an authenticator enrollment policy through the Policy API (opens new window), you need to provide the settings schema with either the list of policy authenticator objects (opens new window) or policy factor configuration objects (opens new window) in the POST /api/v1/policies request body parameters.

-For a new authenticator enrollment policy in Identity Engine, use the Create a Policy API operation.
-Set the list of authenticators for the policy by using the Authenticators API to list the available authenticators in your org.
+To create an authenticator enrollment policy in Identity Engine, use the Policies API (opens new window).
+To set the list of authenticators for the policy, use the Authenticators API (opens new window).

-You can also create a new authenticator enrollment policy with factors instead of authenticators to support legacy systems or workflows.
-Set the policy settings to the factors schema with Policy Factor Configuration objects.
+You can also create an authenticator enrollment policy with factors instead of authenticators to support legacy systems or workflows.
+Set the policy settings to the factors schema with the policy factor configuration objects (opens new window).

-Note: You need to configure the other policy parameters according to the Create a Policy API operation.
+Note: Configure the other policy parameters according to the Create a Policy (opens new window) API operation.
 Specifically, you need to include the type=MFA_ENROLL parameter for an authenticator enrollment policy.

 Update an authenticator enrollment policy

-To update an authenticator enrollment policy through the Update a Policy API operation, you need to provide the settings schema with either the list of Policy Authenticator objects or Policy Factors Configuration objects in the PUT /api/v1/policies/${policyId} request body parameters.
+To update an authenticator enrollment policy through the Update a Policy (opens new window) API operation, you need to provide the settings schema with either the list of policy authenticator objects (opens new window) or policy factor configuration objects (opens new window) in the PUT /api/v1/policies/{policyId} request body parameters.

-Note: You need to configure the other policy parameters according to the Update a Policy API operation.
+Note: Configure the other policy parameters according to the Update a Policy (opens new window) API operation.
 This section focuses on the settings parameter required specifically for the authenticator enrollment policy.

 If you need to convert an existing factor-based authenticator enrollment policy to use authenticators, then update the policy with authenticators in the settings parameter.
 Use the Policy Factors Configuration object and Authenticator keys mapping table to map Policy Factors Configuration objects to authenticator keys.
-See Authenticator enrollment policy settings conversion example.
+See the settings conversion example.

-Note: If your app is integrated with systems, such as Terraform, that can’t be updated to parse the authenticators-based enrollment policy, you need to revert your policy to use factors instead of authenticators.
+Note: Your app might be integrated with systems like Terraform that you can't update to parse the authenticators-based enrollment policy.
+If so, revert your policy to use factors instead of authenticators.

 Policy Factors Configuration object and Authenticator keys mapping